franksongca/easy-carousel/README.md

 - maxWidth: The maxmium width of the carouse
 - ratioHW": the ratio of height vs width for each carousel item
 - itemsInOneScreen: the account of carousel items display in one screen
-- animationDuration": the carousel animation duration
+- animationDuration: the carousel animation duration
+- carouselItemInfo: define color, font-size and font-family of each carousel item
-- itemOutlineColor": outline color of each carousel item
+- carouselChildItemInfo: define color, font-size and font-family of each child carousel item
 - autoPlay:
     enable: true  - enable auto play or not
     delay: - delay before auto play